JacekKorta/proj_serwis/README.md

-﻿# Service issue manage system
+﻿# Service issue management system
 ## App to manage service issues between sales and tech service department and the manufacturer.
 ### Introduction
 #### Background: